Wednesday, April 2, 2014

 DeShields played with no signs of injury after the freshman star sprained her right ankle and tweaked her left knee during a semifinal win against South Carolina on Sunday night.
 She said they'd have to strap her down to keep her off the court for this game.

-DeShields, the one VanDerveer said wears No. 23 at North Carolina for a reason in reference to Michael Jordan, never found the groove that made her a nemesis for defenses nationwide during a sensational rookie college season.
+DeShields, who VanDerveer said wears No. 23 at North Carolina in tribute to Michael Jordan, never found the groove that made her a nemesis for defenses nationwide during a sensational rookie college season.